pthu/sahd/source/words/chesed.md

 ## 6. Exegesis

-<b>A.1</b> 1 In many cases <span dir="rtl">חֶסֶד</span> is explicitly described as reciprocal (e.g. Gen 21:22-23).
+<b>A.1</b> 1 In many cases <span dir="rtl">חֶסֶד</span> is explicitly described as reciprocal (e.g., Gen 21:22-23).
 Lack of reciprocity is viewed as violation of <span dir="rtl">חֶסֶד</span> (e.g., Judg 8:35; 2Sam 16:17).
 Translating <span dir="rtl">חֶסֶד</span> as ‘mercy’, following LXX and Vulgate deprives the meaning of the central semantic component relating to reciprocity.
 As mercy is not dependent on the relationship, describing various actions characterized by <span dir="rtl">חֶסֶד</span> as mercy significantly distorts the semantics.
 In some cases, it disturbs semantic cohesion of the text.
 One example is Psalm 136, where <span dir="rtl">חֶסֶד</span> of God (‘mercy’ in KJV) involves smiting the firstborn (136:10), throwing the Pharaoh and his army into the sea (136:15) and slaying of hostile kings (136:17-20).
 Obviously, these actions are manifestations of covenant faithfulness towards Israel.
 As such, in regards to Egyptians and kings hostile to Israel <span dir="rtl">חֶסֶד</span> is certainly not an act of mercy.

 <b>A.2</b> Analysis of the parallel words and expressions suggests that action is central to the meaning of <span dir="rtl">חֶסֶד</span>.
 Even if the particular actions are inspired by faithfulness in a given relationship, in places where the context is marked, usually a particular action follows.
 Thus, <span dir="rtl">חֶסֶד</span> is not necessarily connected to a feeling.
 This is one distinctive semantic component, which distinguishes <span dir="rtl">חֶסֶד</span> from <span dir="rtl">אַהֲבָה</span>, <span dir="rtl">רַחֲמִים</span> and <span dir="rtl">חֵן</span>.